Westwood Hills Nature Center

 Nature center trails are open every day from sunrise to sunset, year-round.

-The interpretive center building is open year-round during the following times, except for holidays and dates listed below.
+The interpretive center building is open year-round during the following times.

 • Monday through Friday, 8 a.m. - 4:30 p.m.